0xASTRA/CTF-Walkthroughs/OSCP-LABS/Proving Grounds Play/EASY/SunsetNoontide.md

 f*************************************9
 server@noontide:~$
 ```
--> Now we need to escalate privileges, normally I try root:root login, so I do an su root and try the password "root" and I got it
+->  Now we need to escalate privileges.
+Normally I try root:root login, so I tried a su root and tried the password "root" and I got it.
+It was way as simple as I thought.
 ```
 server@noontide:~$ su root
 su root